yingweiwo

 Conclusion

-Our results demonstrate that N-Chlorotaurine/NCT is well tolerated by chondrocytes in vitro at the tested lower NCT concentrations 0.01% and 0.001% in contrast to the higher NCT concentrations 1% and 0.1%, PVP-I (1.1%), and H2O2 (3%), for which a significant decrease in cell viability was detected.
-Considering that the in vivo tolerability is usually significantly higher, our findings could be an indication that cartilage tissue in vivo would tolerate the already clinically used 1% NCT solution.
-In combination with the broad-spectrum bactericidal activity, NCT may be a promising antiseptic for the treatment of septic joint infections.[3]
+Our results indicate that N-chlorotaurine/NCT was well tolerated by chondrocytes at lower NCT concentrations (0.01% and 0.001%) tested in vitro, while higher NCT concentrations (1% and 0.1%), PVP-I (1.1%), and H2O2 (3%) resulted in a significant decrease in cell viability.
+Given that in vivo tolerance is generally significantly higher, our findings may suggest that in vivo cartilage tissue can tolerate 1% NCT solutions already used clinically.
+Combined with its broad-spectrum bactericidal activity, NCT may be a promising disinfectant for the treatment of purulent joint infections.
+[3]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.